michaelphagen/AudioStream/README.md

 # AudioStream

-Stream an Audio Device to a webpage with Python
+Stream an Audio Device to a webpage with Python.

 ## How it works

 AudioStream uses [Flask](https://flask.palletsprojects.com/en/1.1.x/) to create a web server that streams audio from the selected audio device.
 The PCM audio is captured using [PyAudio](https://pypi.org/project/PyAudio/) and embedded into a webpage as an audio element.
 The webpage is served using Flask and can be accessed by any device on the same network.
 The app also displays a QR code that can be scanned to quickly access the webpage on a mobile device.
+The project was created to allow audio material to be presented in high quality to an audience using their personal devices.

 ## How to use